SavainB/Tic-Tac-Toe/README.md

 You will be asked to:
 1. Implement a program that tracks the state of an ongoing tic-tac-toe game.
 2. Allow each player to choose the position they want to place their pieces.
-3. Check and end the game when either a win or a tie occurs.
+3. Check and end the game when either a win or a tie occurs.<br />
-Assignment Requirements
+## Assignment Requirements
 Your program must meet the following requirements, since it will be marked electronically, failing to meet these requirements means your program or its ouptut will not be found and cannot be graded.
 1. Your program MUST be called tictactoe.py.
 You CANNOT submit a Jupyter notebook .ipynb file.
 2. You MUST use the identifiers A1, A2 and so on to refer to squares on the board exactly as we have specified.
-Basic Game Loop
+## Basic Game Loop
 The game loop for a tic-tac-toe game is fairly simple.
 1. Initialize the board to be empty.
 2. X starts, and chooses a position to place their marker.